geosoft-as/glm/README.md

 The _GeoSoft License Manager_ (GLM) is an extremely lightweight distributed license management system.
-Put the licenses on GitHub and access them directly from your software.
+Put your client licenses on GitHub and access them directly from your software.

 You can then remotely: